tonyc/coding_test/README.md

 In this repository, you will find a file, `api.rb`, which has a URL.
 Build upon this file to make an HTTP request to the URL and parse the response body.

-You may use any gems you like - feel free to add them to the Gemfile included in this repo.

 1. Make an HTTP request to the URL.
 Display the latitude, longitude, and latest weather_code, temperature_2m, surface pressure, and windspeed.

 2. Numeric weather codes aren't useful.
 Use this table of values to convert the numeric weather code to a description, and add it to the output.